Fashion Culture, Counterculture, Consumer Culture

 Syllabus: Popular Culture - Phil

 Popular culture typically refers to what we do in our leisure time.
 In this society, much of what we do involves consumption.
-We are a culture of mass consumers.
-How are some subcultures seeking their own voices in defiance of the dominant culture?
-These and other questions are the subject of this class.
 The study of popular culture requires an examination of the larger social and economic forces that influence our lives, particularly the rise of industrial capitalism and a mass media which is driven by capitalism.

 Korean Popular Culture - East Asian Studies 300 Syllabus - Lecturer: Inkyu Kang - Course Description: This course aims to introduce students to Korean popular culture and its roots.